lspieser/myonset/doc/source/guide_events.rst

 Each event information is stored in ``Events.lat.time``, ``Events.lat.sample``, ``Events.code``, ``Events.chan``, at the same index across arrays: the code of the event occurring at time ``Events.lat.time[n]`` is given by ``Events.code[n]``.
 In the above example, ``exp_evts`` contain 5 marker events:

 * events of code ``2``, then ``4``, occurring respectively at 1 and 1.5 seconds (samples 1024 and 1536), for instance the occurrence of a fixation point followed by a stimulus.
-Note that they are associated with channel ``-1``, which is the channel number used in Myonset for event markers which are not associated to a particular channel
+Note that they are associated with channel ``-1``, which is the channel number used in MYOnset for event markers which are not associated to a particular channel
 * event ``onset``, at time 1.623s (sample 1662), specifying in this example the onset of EMG burst on channel ``0``
 * event of code ``16``, for instance a left-hand response, occurring at 1.678s
 * event ``4`` again, i.e., a new stimulus appearing at 3.5s